District and Campus Commitments

 These commitments describe the roles and responsibilities of the administrators who support, supervise, and manage the school counseling program staff.

-• Administrators authorize at least one administrator to participate in the steering committee and routinely coordinate with the certified professional school counselor(s) in the planning, implementation, and evaluation of a data-driven comprehensive school counseling program.
+- Administrators authorize one member of administration to participate in the steering committee and routinely coordinate with the certified professional school counselor(s) in the planning, implementation, and evaluation of a data-driven comprehensive school counseling program.

 Essential Actions